Suspect arrested in assault on Kent store clerk

 Photo Gallery

-KENT, Ohio– The Kent Police Department arrested a suspect in the attack on a convenience store clerk.
+KENT, Ohio-- The Kent Police Department arrested a suspect in the attack on a convenience store clerk.

 A man walked into the store, located on East Main Street in Kent, Saturday afternoon and assaulted the clerk, police said.